Danica Bandić: Family

 After being employed at the school in Kikinda, Danica married Miloš Bandić, who was a teacher, school principal, actor, member of the "Serbian National Council" and delegate of the "Grand National Assembly of Vojvodina".
 Her husband supported her in teaching, and after retiring and moving to Belgrade in 1922, in both writing and translating.
-Miloš Bandic passed away in 1941 in Belgrade.
+Miloš Bandić died in 1941 in Belgrade.

-From her marriage to Bandić, she bore two children, Milana Bata and Jelisaveta Milica Bandić, who were both actors.
+From her marriage to Bandić, she bore two children, Milan Bata and Jelisaveta Milica Bandić, who were both actors.

 Milica was an actress National Theater in Belgrade, who during World War I played in the "Bosnia and Herzegovina Traveling Theater".
-Their son Milan Bata Bandić played in a large number of theatres across the country, and he died at the age of 37.
+Milan Bata Bandić played in a large number of theaters across the country, and he died at the age of 37.

 Career

 After graduating from the "Teacher's College", Danica was first employed in 1888 at the age of seventeen in Kikinda.
 As a teacher in 1890, she received from the Serbian National Theater 1000 forints collected by friends of the theatre and admirers of Laza Telečki.
 Danica began her literary work by publishing short stories, notably "By Force in Preparation" for the magazine Women's World, of which she later became an associate editor.
 She was a professional translator and knew several languages, capable of translating works from German to Russian even.
-She wrote the humorous game "Emancipated", for which [Matica Srpska] gave her an award and mention in its organ Letopis (Chronicle).
+She wrote the humorous game "Emancipated", for which Matica Srpska gave her an award and mention in its official chronicle Letopis.
 Some of her plays were performed in the Serbian National Theater in 1922.
 Danica retired as a teacher and moved with her husband to Belgrade, where she continued to write and translate.

-She published her most significant story, "Tera Baba Kozlice" in 1923, with illustrations by a Serbian painter Uroš Predić.
+She published her most significant story, "Tera Baba Kozliće" in 1923, with illustrations by a Serbian painter Uroš Predić.
 After that, she published a large number of titles, such as "Farewell to Sneško Belić", "A Full Circle of Stories", "What a Swallow Tells" and many others.

-During her writing career, she also published some twenty books of stories and plays. her first works were aimed at adults and later she turned to children's literature.
-Owing to the great achievements she accomplished in the field of children's literature, Marko Car, the literary critic called Danica "Uncle Job in prose".
+During her writing career, she also published some twenty books of stories and plays.
+Her first works were aimed at adults and later she turned to children's literature.
+Owing to the great achievements she accomplished in the field of children's literature, Marko Car, the literary critic, called Danica "Uncle Jova in prose", comparing her work to the poems of the celebrated children author "Uncle Jova" - Jovan Jovanović Zmaj.

-She collaborated with a large number of magazines: Women's World (from 1892—1902, 1904, 1906, 1908, 1911), "Monument" children's magazine (1893—1897, 1908, Bosanska vila (1895—1901, 1903, 1905, 1907, 1908), Letopis Matica srpska (1895), Brankovo kolo (1896, 1898-1899, 1902-1904, 1906, 1908-1910).
+She collaborated with a large number of magazines: Women's World (from 1892—1902, 1904, 1906, 1908, 1911), Spomenak children's magazine (1893—1897, 1908), Bosanska vila (1895—1901, 1903, 1905, 1907, 1908), Letopis Matica srpska (1895), Brankovo kolo (1896, 1898-1899, 1902-1904, 1906, 1908-1910), Golub (1908), Naš list (1921-1923), Zorica (1925), Podmladak Crvenog krsta (1926-1940), Književni sever (1927).